danieltsoukup/autoencoders/README.md

 <img src="assets/wordline_features.png"
 alt="wordline features"/>

+The main experiment with the RandNet architecture and adaptive learning can be called by the `train_ensemble.py` script.

 The notebooks contain
 - useful utility functions for tensorboard logging,
 - constructing custom Keras models such as with weight masking,